 Overview

-An SMSF is highly regulated and often requires the assistance of SMSF specialsts to ensure ongoing compliance.
+An SMSF is highly regulated and often requires the assistance of SMSF specialists to ensure ongoing compliance.
 A Patricia Holdings SMSF Deed is drafted by a Trust Law specialist and is drafted to comply with the current legislation to ensure the fund is established properly.

 What is included?

-- A4 binder (white or grey)
+- A4 binder

-- 1 bound copy of trust
+- 2 bound copies of the SMSF trust deed

-- 1 hole punched copy of trust
+- 1 hole punched copy of trust deed

 - Dividers